-3.147 Small EMIs that provide unrelated payment services may choose to safeguard funds received for the execution of payment transactions that are not related to the issuance of e-money.
+- 3.146 Small EMIs are subject to the same safeguarding obligations with respect to funds that have been received in exchange for e-money as authorised EMIs, and the information that we require is the same (please refer to the information on safeguarding for authorised EMIs in Part I above). - 3.147 Small EMIs that provide unrelated payment services may choose to safeguard funds received for the execution of payment transactions that are not related to the issuance of e-money.
 Where they choose to comply, the requirements are the same as those for an authorised EMI or authorised PI (please refer to the information on safeguarding for authorised EMIs in Part I above).

-Small PIs
+Small Pls

-- 3.148 Small PIs can choose to comply with safeguarding requirements in order to offer the same protections over customer funds as authorised PIs must provide.
-Where they choose to comply, the requirements are the same as those for an authorised PI (please refer to the information on safeguarding for authorised PIs in Part I above). - 3.149 There is more information on safeguarding in Chapter 10 Safeguarding, including guidance on what we would expect to see by way of organisational arrangements.
+- 3.148 Small PIs can choose to comply with safeguarding requirements in order to offer the same protections over customer funds as authorised Pls must provide.
+Where they choose to comply, the requirements are the same as those for an authorised PI (please refer to the information on safeguarding for authorised Pls in Part I above). - 3.149 There is more information on safeguarding in Chapter 10 - Safeguarding, including guidance on what we would expect to see by way of organisational arrangements.